Frogger (1997 video game): Sales

 The game was a commercial success.
 By early 1998, it had sold nearly 1 million units in North America.
 Worldwide, the game sold 4 million units by May 2000.
 The PlayStation version sold 3.37 million units in North America, resulting in the game being one of the best-selling PlayStation titles of all time and subsequently seeing a re-release on the Sony's Greatest Hits lineup.
 The PC version was also successful, selling almost one million copies within less than four months.

+Following the game's launch, an episode of the NBC sitcom Seinfeld was produced titled "The Frogger", based on the original arcade game.
+Hasbro greatly increased production of the 1997 Frogger game to coincide with the Seinfeld episode's original air date; supplying large amounts of Frogger copies to all major American retailers.

-In the United States, Froggers jewel case version for computers sold 510,000 copies and earned $4.3 million by August 2006, after its release in October 2000.
+As of 2001, Frogger has sold 6 million units worldwide.
+In the United States, Frogger's jewel case version for computers sold 510,000 copies and earned $4.3 million by August 2006, after its release in October 2000.
 It was the country's 27th best-selling computer game between January 2000 and August 2006.
+The success of Frogger was a key factor in Hasbro Interactive acquiring the remaining assets of Atari from JT Storage.